 However, you can’t recover any punitive damage under a wrongful death claim for the wrongful act.
 It will need to be filed as a survival action claim.
 Elder abuse cases are prime examples where a court would award a plaintiff who wishes to seek exemplary damages to punish a nursing home to make a public spectacle of it all.
 There, the decedent’s estate would seek punitive damages, and the court would make sure they were not grossly excessive.

-If your victim died in a typical car accident, the plaintiffs could seek damages for things like moral support and loss of sexual relations for loss of the family member as well over the decedent’s life expectancy.
+Suppose your victim died in a typical car accident.
+In that case, the plaintiffs could seek damages for things like moral support and loss of sexual relations for the loss of the family member over the decedent’s life expectancy.